Grafikart/BlogMVC/Yii/docs/help-dev.md

 and thrown pieces of code during development just because i discovered ways to do same thing in more elegant or native manner.

+### Q: What the heck with root namespace prefix everywhere?
+I thought Yii doesn't use namespaces.

+That's true.
+It was completely unnecessary to use it, especially because namespaces are used in tests only, but i just was doing everything as if someone would come one day and rewrite half of application keeping other half intact.

 ### Q: I have more questions / i have a suggestion / i want to hug you

 **A**: Most possibly i won't develop this application any further (and, i hope,